Diabetic retinopathy defined

 2010 U.S. age-specific prevalence rates for diabetic retinopathy by age and race/ethnicity

-Hispanic Americans age 50 and older are at high risk for developing glaucoma.
+Hispanic Americans age 50 and older are at high risk for developing diabetic retinopathy.
 Among people age 75 and older, 19 percent of Hispanic Americans had the disease in 2010, compared with seven percent of blacks and whites.

 2010 prevalence rates of diabetic retinopathy by race